 Today I’m answering your questions about types of property deeds, and the topics I’m going to cover are:

-- Clearing Up the Confusion About Types of Deeds
+- Clearing Up the Confusion About Different Types of Deeds

-- What’s Important Is the Content of the Property Deed
+- What’s Important Is the Content of the Deed of the Property

-- Counties Sell Property With a Quitclaim Deed Transfer
+- Counties Sell Real Estate Using a Quitclaim Deed to Transfer Property

-- The Quitclaim Property Deed Will Absolve the County of Responsibility
+- The Quitclaim is a Deed Type That Absolves the County of Responsibility

-Clearing Up the Confusion About Types of Deeds
+Clearing Up the Confusion About Different Types of Deeds

 I’m Ted Thomas, and I’ve been involved with tax defaulted real estate for over 30 years.
 I’ve discovered through experience that there are many different types of land, many different types of property deeds and that most people just want a home with a lawn, driveway, and garage.